China, U.S. to cooperate on strategic oil reserves

 By the end of 2013, China had a total of 141 million barrels reserve space, a research arm of the country’s top oil and gas producer CNPC estimated in January, which would be equivalent to about 22 days of the country’s net oil imports.

-China filled its first batch of SPR tanks totaling 102 million barrels by early 2009 and began building phase-two tanks later in the same year.
+China filled its first batch of SPR tanks totalling 102 million barrels by early 2009 and kicked off the construction of phase-two tanks later in the same year.

 China finished construction of two reserve bases for the second phase - Lanzhou and Dushanzi in landlocked northwest - in late 2011 and pumped oil into them in the first half of 2012, industry sources have said.